King coconut

-The king coconut water, or liquid endosperm of young King coconut is a nutritious, natural beverage as it is rich in sugars (mainly reducing sugars), minerals (mainly K+), vitamins (mainly B & C) and amino acids.
+The king coconut water, or liquid endosperm of young King coconut is a nutritious beverage rich in sugars (mainly reducing sugars), minerals (mainly K+), vitamins (mainly B & C) and amino acids.
 King coconut water has been used in Ayurveda (herbal medicine).
 One of the most common uses is a mixture of Aralu powder (Myrobalans) added to the water of a king coconut.

 Sri Lanka now exports packaged king coconut water in a variety of brands.

 There are many cultivated coconut varieties found in Sri Lanka.
 Most of them undergo research through the National Coconut Research Institute.
-According to research, the National Coconut Research Institute identified these varieties during a recent coconut germplasm exploration mission in the Southern Province of Sri Lanka.
+The National Coconut Research Institute identified these varieties during a recent coconut germplasm exploration mission in the Southern Province of Sri Lanka.